kata-containers/kata-containers/use-cases/using-SRIOV-and-kata.md

    The previous example starts a container making use of SR-IOV.
-   If two machines with SR-IOV enabled NICs are connected back-to-back and each has a network with matching vlan-id created, use the following two commands to test the connectivity:
+   If two machines with SR-IOV enabled NICs are connected back-to-back and each has a network with matching `vlanid` created, use the following two commands to test the connectivity:

    Machine 1: